camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/20-sql-scripts/30-patch.html.md

 4. Document the new patch level scripts by adding them to the list of [available SQL Patch scripts](ref:/guides/migration-guide/#patch-level-upgrade-upgrade-your-database-available-sql-patch-scripts) in the migration guide.
 Describe for each patch script file: Affected Camunda BPM minor version, the full name of the patch file, a description what it fixes, the affected databases and a link to the concrete CAM issue in our issue tracker.
-If the **same** fix is in multiple patch scripts, eg. on different branches, then also **mention** those patch scripts.
+If the **same** fix is in multiple patch scripts, e.g., on different branches, then also **mention** those patch scripts.
 This is **important**, so the users know that they may have already applied the fix through another patch script from a previous minor version branch.

 ###Complete example for creating a patch level script

 The context:
-* Camunda BPM minor version `7.1` and `7.2` are affected also the currently developed version `7.3` (i.e. the `master` branch)
+* Camunda BPM minor version `7.1` and `7.2` are affected.
+Also the currently developed version `7.3` (i.e., the `master` branch)

 Steps:
 1. Identify affected database and Camunda BPM minor versions: